YashaPushak/GPS/README.md

 # Golden Parameter Search (GPS)

-Golden Parameter Search (GPS) is an automated algorithm congifuration procedure.
-That is, it seeks to optimize the performance (in terms of running time) of a target algorithm on a set of instances by automatically finding high-quality values for the parameters of the target algorithm.
+Golden Parameter Search (GPS) [Pushak & Hoos, 2020] is an automated algorithm congifuration procedure.
+That is, it seeks to optimize the performance of a target algorithm on a set of instances by automatically finding high-quality values for the parameters of the target algorithm.
+Currently, GPS only supports optimization of the running time of target algorithms.
+Solution quality optimization will be available soon.

 GPS is the first automated algorithm configuration procedure to exploit recent insights into the structural properties of algorithm configuration